foleymichelle9/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 Presentation points:

-[ ] Demonstration of functional completeness (Running the spec harness & Rails Driver)
+[ ] Demonstration of functional completeness (Running the spec harness)

 [ ] Technical quality and organization of the code